-The project required Kelly Rail to provide cabling, civils and electrical services to Taylor Woodrow Alstom.
-The project was delivered for 23 Sites over a 12 week programme.
+The project required Kelly Rail to provide cabling, civils and electrical services to Taylor Woodrow / Alstom.
+The project was delivered to 23 Sites over a 12 week programme.
 In total replacing 75 cameras and 35 Help Points.

-The services included installation of the Help Points (gai tronics), CCTV camera PSU (Pelco) and replacing the existing SCADA system.
+The services included installation of the Help Points (gai tronics), CCTV camera, PSU (Pelco) TVM’s, Validators , Induction Loops , LLPA, CIS and replacing the existing SCADA system.

 The works included; installation of power & data (fibre & copper) cabling from the existing tram stop’s telecom equipment cabinet; termination and testing of copper cables; fibre splicing; termination and reflectometry testing.